konnov/protocols-made-fun/_posts/2025-12-10-tftp-symbolic-testing.md

   check --inv=RecvThreeDataBlocksEx MC2_tftp.tla
 ```

+**Trace visualization.**
-Since Apalache emits traces in the [ITF format][ITF], it was easy for me to
+Since Apalache emits traces in the [ITF format][ITF], which has a very simple
-convince Claude to produce a Python script that would convert ITF traces to
+schema in JSON, it was easy for me to convince Claude to produce a Python script
-human-readable state charts in Mermaid.
-Here is just an example of such a trace
+that would convert ITF traces to human-readable state charts in Mermaid.
+Here is
-produced by Apalache when checking the invariant `RecvThreeDataBlocksEx` in
+just an example of such a trace produced by Apalache when checking the invariant
-Mermaid:
+`RecvThreeDataBlocksEx` in Mermaid:

 ```
 sequenceDiagram